w1setown/w1setown/README.md

 * 👀 I'm interested in music, computers and programming

-* 🌱 I'm currently learning ASM and C
+* 🌱 I'm currently learning C

 * 🧗 I want to learn more about AI and OS Development.